CicyLab/VFdetector/README.md

 # VFdetector

-an automatic tool to dectect pathogen associated virulence factors in whole metagenomic sequencing data
+an automatic pipeline for the identification, quantification and visualization of virulence factors in metagenomic sequencing data